gabbottron/gopass/README.md

-## gopass - Secure Password Management Library
+## gopass - Password Utility Library

-This Go library, `gopass`, provides functions for securely generating, hashing, validating, and comparing passwords.
+This Go library, `gopass`, provides functions for generating, hashing, validating, and comparing passwords.
 It prioritizes security by enforcing strong password complexity rules and using Argon2id for password hashing with configurable parameters.

 **Features:**